Skip to Main Content

 Since people who have dependent children are also likely to be younger and in good health, insurance experts often recommend term life insurance to them.

-Many term life insurance policies can eventually be converted into whole life insurance policies that don’t expire, including those from TruStage®.
+Many term life insurance policies could eventually be converted into whole life insurance policies that are designed to last your lifetime, including those from TruStage.

-How is accidental death & dismemberment (AD&D) insurance different from term life insurance?
+How is Accidental Death & Dismemberment (AD&D) insurance different from term life insurance?
 AD&D insurance pays a death benefit to loved ones, but only if you die from a covered accident like a car crash.
-If you die from a natural illness like a virus or cancer, AD&D insurance typically will not pay your loved ones a benefit.
+If you die from a natural illness like a virus, AD&D insurance typically will not pay your loved ones a benefit.

-AD&D does have one additional feature, however.
-If you lose a limb in an accident, AD&D insurance will usually pay you a “living benefit” to assist you with recovery.
+A feature of AD&D is that if you lose a limb in a covered accident, AD&D insurance will usually pay you a “living benefit” to assist you with recovery.
 The amount of your living benefit would depend on the nature of your injury.
-For example, if you purchased an AD&D policy with a death benefit of $100,000, your living benefit for a lost leg might be 50 percent, or $50,000.
-If you suffer a catastrophic injury such as quadriplegia, you might receive up to 100 percent of the death payout.
+For example, if you purchased an AD&D policy with a death benefit of $100,000, your living benefit for a lost leg could be 50 percent, or $50,000.
+If you suffer a catastrophic injury such as quadriplegia, you could receive up to 100 percent of the death payout.

-Why do some insurance experts recommend that you buy AD&D insurance?
+Why do some insurance agents recommend that you buy AD&D insurance?

-For this reason, if a young, healthy person needs some kind of insurance to protect their loved ones, AD&D insurance may be an affordable option.
+For this reason, if a young, healthy person may want to consider some kind of insurance to help protect their loved ones, AD&D insurance could be an affordable option.
 This is because the cost of AD&D insurance is typically less than that of term life insurance.

-The drawbacks of choosing AD&D insurance over term life insurance
+What to consider when choosing AD&D insurance or term life insurance

-While the low cost of AD&D Insurance can be attractive, it’s important to remember that AD&D does not cover many kinds of natural illness.
+While the low cost of AD&D Insurance may be attractive, it’s important to remember that AD&D does not cover many kinds of natural illness.

-Therefore, if you buy an affordable term life insurance plan while you are younger and in good health, you can protect your loved ones for a long period in a wider range of circumstances.
+Therefore, if you buy an affordable term life insurance plan while you are younger and in good health, you could help protect your loved ones for a long period in a wider range of circumstances.

 The best of both worlds

 When it comes to term life and AD&D insurance, it’s important to remember that both kinds of insurance are valuable, but they’re not interchangeable.
-While AD&D offers the reassurance of a living benefit for injury caused by an accident, it will not provide a benefit to loved ones if you die of a natural illness like cancer.
+While AD&D offers the reassurance of a living benefit for injury caused by a a covered accident, it will not provide a benefit to loved ones if you die of a natural illness.

-Many insurance experts consider a combination of term life insurance with an AD&D rider to be the best of both worlds for protecting your family.
-An AD&D rider is an amendment to a term life insurance policy that offers some or all the benefits of AD&D insurance on top of term life insurance.
+Many insurance agents consider a combination of term life insurance with an AD&D rider to be the best of both worlds for help protecting your family.
+An AD&D rider may offer some or all the benefits of AD&D insurance on top of term life insurance.
 Many insurers offer such a rider in exchange for higher premiums and a one-time fee.

 Got a minute?